Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Comparison of results and reach at colliders

-Having discussed the status of the two components of $S_3$, namely, $S_3^{4/3}$ and $S_3^{1/3}$, we now focus on the final states corresponding to $S_3^{1/3}$ component.
+Having discussed the status of the two components of $S_3$, namely, $S_3^{4/3}$ and $S_3^{2/3}$, we now focus on the finalstates corresponding to $S_3^{1/3}$ component.
 For this purpose we select the two following decay topologies: $1c-\rm{jet} +2\mu+ \ptmiss$ (see \autoref{s3132mu1c}) and $1c-\rm{jet} +1\mu+ \ptmiss$ (see \autoref{s3131mu1c}).
-The final state $1c-\rm{jet} +2\mu+ \ptmiss$ mainly arises from the channel $cg\to S_3^{1/3}\mu$ where the mode $sg\to S_3^{4/3}\mu$ acts as model background.
-Likewise, the final state $1c-\rm{jet} +1\mu+ \ptmiss$ is generated from the production channel $sg\to S_3^{1/3}\nu$ whereas the modes $sg\to S_3^{4/3}\mu$ and $cg\to S_3^{1/3}\mu$ function as model backgrounds.
-The left and right panels of \autoref{reach:S3_13} illustrate the $5\sigma$ reach for these two final states, respectively, at three different center of mass energies and the similar luminosity choices as described in the last paragraphs.
-We can see from the left panel of \autoref{reach:S3_13} that the presence of $c-$jet in the final state reduces the signal significance compared to the left panel of \autoref{reach:S3_2343} that has a similar final state except for a replacement of the $c-$jet with a light-jet.
+The finalstate $1c-\rm{jet} +2\mu+ \ptmiss$ mainly arises from the channel $c-g\to S_3^{1/3}\mu$ where the mode $s-g\to S_3^{4/3}\mu$ acts as model background.
+Likewise, the finalstate $1c-\rm{jet} +1\mu+ \ptmiss$ is generated from the production channel $s-g\to S_3^{1/3}\nu$ whereas the modes $s-g\to S_3^{4/3}\mu$ and $c-g\to S_3^{1/3}\mu$ function as model backgrounds.
+The left and right panels of \autoref{reach:S3_13} illustrate the $5\sigma$ reach for these two finalstates, respectively, at three different centre-of-mass energies and the similar luminosity choices as described in the last paragraphs.
+We can see from the left panel of \autoref{reach:S3_13} that the presence of $c-$jet in the finalstate reduces the signal significance compared to the left panel of \autoref{reach:S3_2343} that has a similar finalstate except for a replacement of the $c-$jet with a light-jet.
 This is due to the fact that we have an enhancement factor for the $S_3^{4/3}$ channel (i.e., $1-\rm{jet} +2\mu+ \ptmiss$) arising from the interaction vertex and also a suppression factor in $1c-\rm{jet} +2\mu+ \ptmiss$ originating from the branching fraction of $S_3^{1/3}$.
-The right panel of \autoref{reach:S3_13} provides cheering situation where for $Y_{ S_3}^{22}\sim 1$, we can probe the leptoquark mass up to the 1.8\,TeV, 2.7\,TeV and 3.5\,TeV scale with the 14\,TeV, 30\,TeV and 100\,TeV collisions, respectively.
+As depicted in \autoref{reach:S3_13}, the finalstate with two muons (left panel) yield a better reach than that with one muon (right panel), due to it having less SM background events.
+In the di-muon finalstate, for $Y_{ S_3}^{22}\sim 1$, we can probe the leptoquark mass up to $\sim$1.6 TeV, $\sim$2.4 TeV, and $\sim$3.0 TeV, respectively for the centre-of-mass energies of 14\,TeV, 30\,TeV and 100\,TeV.
+For the single muon finalstate, these mass reaches reduce to $\sim$1.5 TeV, $\sim$2.0 TeV, and $\sim$2.5 TeV.